 Increasingly, for practical reasons, Canadians are putting what they want for future care in written, formal signed documents.
 A written document can be a helpful record of the person's wishes.
 It is important to note, however, that a person may indicate their wishes or preferences for future care in different ways.
 While still capable, the person may talk with loved ones and/or with healthcare providers about their values, wishes, and goals of care.
 They may use alternative forms of communication such as audiotapes.
-Oral advance directives have legal force under the common law and, medical ethics codes direct physicians to record and follow them as much as possible.88 Advance care planning encompasses more than written documents.
+In most provinces, oral advance directives or expressions of wishes govern the manner in which substitute decision makers give or refuse consent, and medical ethics codes direct physicians to record and follow them as much as possible.
+Advance care planning encompasses more than written documents.